ma-ji/css/docs/prerequisites.md

 ### Required fundamentals (no particular order)

-After completing the below modules, you should be familiar with all the topics listed in [this tutorial](https://www.learnpython.org/).
+**You can write an email to me to request a free license for DataCamp.** After completing the below modules, you should be familiar with all the topics listed in [this tutorial](https://www.learnpython.org/).

 - Programming:
 	- [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science) (4 hours)